arnobt78/Portfolio-Landing-Page-18--NextJS-Frontend/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5-blue)](https://www.typescriptlang.org/)
 [![Tailwind CSS](https://img.shields.io/badge/Tailwind-4-38bdf8)](https://tailwindcss.com/)

 A modern, single-page portfolio template built with **Next.js 16**, **React 19**, **TypeScript**, and **Tailwind CSS**.
 It showcases a developer profile with hero, experience timeline, tech stack, featured projects, and a contact form—ideal for learning App Router, client components, SEO metadata, and reusable UI patterns.
-Use it as a starter for your own portfolio or as reference material for teaching and instruction.
+Use it as a starter for your own portfolio or as reference material for teaching & instruction.

 - **Live Demo:** [https://portfolio-ui-18.vercel.app/](https://portfolio-ui-18.vercel.app/)